JaccovdP/simpower-frontend/public/regulations/carrera-cup-s2/README.md

 - Live stewarding during heat and consolation races, feature race incidents will be reviewed after the race

 ### 1.2 Entry fee
-An entry fee of TBD per driver is required to cover the prize pool, hosted sessions, administrators time and all broadcast fees that we incur.
+An entry fee of €25 per driver is required to cover the prize pool, hosted sessions, administrators time and all broadcast fees that we incur.

 ## 2. Prizes

 ### 2.1 Prize pool breakdown
+#### 2.1.1 Championship prize pool (€545)
-Winner of the PRO Championship: TBD
+Winner of the PRO Championship: €250
-Second in the PRO Championship: TBD
+Second in the PRO Championship: €100
-Third in the PRO Championship: TBD
+Third in the PRO Championship: €75

-Winner of the AM Championship: TBD
+Winner of the AM Championship: €60
-Second in the AM Championship: TBD
+Second in the AM Championship: €40
-Third in the AM Championship: TBD
+Third in the AM Championship: €20

-Each race will also have a feature race prize pool of TBD awarded as follows: TBD
+#### 2.1.2 Feature races prize pool (€45)
+PRO P1: €15
+PRO P2: €10
+PRO P3: €8

+AM P1: €6
+AM P2: €4
+AM P3: €2

 ### 2.2 Trophies
 Physical trophies made by Alkentech will be awarded to the top 3 drivers of the PRO and AM championship.